Check Volkswagen Engine Oil Level | VW

 Summary

 Checking Volkswagen (VW) engine oil levels is very easy.
-Turn off the engine and wait at least five minutes for the engine oil to return to the oil pan.
+Turn off the engine and wait at least five minutes for the oil to return to the pan.
 Open the hood and remove the dipstick.
-Wipe the dipstick with a clean cloth and reinsert the dipstick in.
+Wipe the dipstick with a clean cloth and reinsert the dipstick.
 Wait two seconds, and then remove it.
 Check the VW engine oil level by looking at the dipstick.
-The oil level should be in the shaded area of the dipstick between the MIN and MAX marks.
+The oil level should be in the shaded dipstick area between the MIN and MAX marks.

 Procedure